 A payment plan must be arranged with the Adult Education Coordinator prior to the start of class and a cost sheet must be signed.
 Students who have not paid their tuition or made arrangements for payment with the Adult Education Coordinator will not be allowed to attend class.
 All tuition and fees must be paid before participating in clinical experience.
-Certificates and transcripts will be withheld until all tuition and fees are paid.
+Certificates and transcripts will be withheld while the student is not in good standing with ACT, this could be due to payments needed, equipment that needs returned, hours not complete and/or missing assignments.